Image credit:

 Question 7: Can you name some of the outcomes of the last summit?

-The Ski Industry Climate Summit fostered a willingness among industry representatives to collaborate on climate challenges and raised awareness about data-driven climate action, resulting in the winter sports industry uniting around a transformative WSN Climate Pact.
+The Ski Industry Climate Summit by Atomic fostered a willingness among industry representatives to collaborate on climate challenges and raised awareness about data-driven climate action, resulting in the winter sports industry uniting around a transformative WSN Climate Pact.
 The summit also educated attendees on upcoming legislation and regulations, preparing them for future changes.
 It emphasized sustainable practices in material use, recycling systems, and industry standards, including efforts to harmonize data exchange and develop a product environmental footprint rule.

 Question 8: What do you expect from the December event?